 Focal colors highlight the most vital homepage areas, creating a very strong sense of unified brand identity by stretching the color scheme from the navigation to the CTAs.

 The takeaway: Three CTAs that lead to educational materials are scattered around the landing page.
 Between them is a good mix of benefits and features copy and use cases that make for a well-rounded web page with great readability.

-5 Trends That Will Shape The UX Of The Best Technology Websites
+These Trends Will Shape The UX Of The Best Technology Websites In 2021

 When it comes to what’s in store for modern tech web design, we predict these five trends to spread like wildfire in 2021 and beyond.

 The age of robust main navigational elements is over as streamlined, conveniently hidden navigation takes over to enhance the user experience.